-- I started with 1 Tbsp of sugar and went up from there.
+- I started with lesser measurement of sugar (1 Tbsp as original recipe is written) and went up from there.
 If you like it less sweet and more intensely chocolatey, the agave (or maple syrup) should get you there.

 - Chill mixture in the freezer for 1.5-2 hours, or in the fridge overnight.
 If you don’t have an ice cream maker, see notes.

 - Add chilled mixture to ice cream maker and churn according to manufacturer’s instructions – about 45 minutes.
 It should look like soft serve.

 - Once the chocolate ice cream is thick like soft serve, add in the chocolate chips and churn for another 1-2 minutes to incorporate.

 - For a true blizzard experience, spoon directly into 4 small serving glasses (as original recipe is written // adjust if altering batch size), top with coconut whipped cream and cocoa powder or chocolate shavings.